voilajsx/appkit/src/logging/README.md

 ---

 <p align="center">
-Built with ❤️ in India by the <a href="[suspicious link removed]">VoilaJSX Team</a> — powering modern web development.
+Built with ❤️ in India by the <a href="https://github.com/orgs/voilajsx/people">VoilaJSX Team</a> — powering modern web development.
 </p>